 Alternatively you can slow the pace down and learn about traditional Japanese culture.
 For maximum playground bragging rights, we can’t think of anything more compelling than learning how to use a samurai sword.
 You can also engage in less terrifying propositions, from dressing up as a traditional geisha in Kyoto or learning to cook sushi and tempura.

 Feeling more Zen-like?
 Japan’s beautiful surrounds are also a boon for those who love the simple things in life.
 On a family holiday in Japan you could partake in the Japanese healing art of ‘Shinrin-yoku’ (forest bathing) or relax in some hotsprings.
 You could also enjoy a simple hike in stunning countryside for restful, reflective, re-charge the batteries days.

-For more inspirations and photos, check out out Japan with kids blog.
+For more inspiration and photos, check out our top things to do with kids in Tokyo.

 Most of our tours in Japan operate differently to holidays in the other destinations we offer as much of the trip is self-guided.
 See our example Japan itineraries section for more information on how this works or jump straight to Highlights of Japan or Japan in Nine Days .
 If you would prefer to be guided and escorted throughout, this can also be arranged, simply ring us or email via our contact page.

-If you’d like to talk about a possible trip, simply ring us or email using our contact page, and we’ll be delighted to advise you on the best Japan family holidays.
+If you’d like to chat about planning a Japan family holiday, simply ring us or email us using our contact form.
+We’d be delighted to help.

 Call us and we will be happy to provide you with a free-of-charge no obligation itinerary and quotation designed for you.